ROCK SEA-SPURREY

 20th June 2008, Peel Castle, IOM Photo: © RWD

-Leaves long and linear, possibly three-sided in cross-section, tapering to a point at the tip.
+Leaves long and linear, rounded on the underside, tapering to a point at the tip.
 The sepals also have silvery short stipules.
+The leaves not as densely covered by sticky glandular hairs as are the sepals and flower stems.

 6th July 2006, Sea Shore, Little Orme, North Wales.
 Photo: © RWD